public-transport/transport.rest/readme.md

 # `transport.rest` APIs

-This domain is supposed to be an umbrella for publicly usable, developer-friendly HTTP [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer).
+This domain is supposed to be an umbrella for publicly available, developer-friendly HTTP [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer).

 Check [the status page](https://status.transport.rest).
 Subscribe to [the RSS feed](feed.xml) to get notified about downtimes and new features.